zhangwen9229/egg-sequelize/README.md

 ### Associate

-Define all your associations in `Model.associate()` and egg-we-sequelize will execute it after all models loaded.
+Define all your associations in `Model.associate()` and egg-sequelize will execute it after all models loaded.
 See example below.

 ### Multiple Datasources

-egg-we-sequelize support load multiple datasources independently.
+egg-sequelize support load multiple datasources independently.
 You can use `config.sequelize.datasources` to configure and load multiple datasources.

 ```js
 // config/config.default.js